-Boundary Violation .25 The performance surface is defined as the 42' x 54' competition floor.
+The performance surface is defined as the 42' x 54' competition floor.
 The competition boundary is defined as the performance surface.
-A .25 deduction will be assessed per occurrence for an athlete that makes contact with both feet, both hands, or any part of the upper torso outside the competition boundary.
-If a violation is assessed, judges' decisions are final.
+A .25 deduction will be assessed per occurrence for an athlete that is completely out of bounds with both or any combination of these body parts: 2 feet, 2 hands, or any part of the seat or torso outside the competition boundary.
+If a violation is assessed, judges' decisions are final and will not be reviewed.
 If props are utilized in a routine these MAY be placed outside the performance surface.
 A participant must remain on the performance surface for the duration of the performance.
-Any participant who leaves the performance surface for any reason (other than those listed as a boundary violation) would receive a 1 point penalty.
+Any participant who leaves the performance surface for any reason (other than those listed as a boundary violation) would receive a 1-point penalty.